Rrego6/terraria_autoupdate/README.md

 # terraria_autoupdate

-terrariad is a simple script to daemonize the terraria server.
-It handles starting, stopping, and updating the server. terrariad spawns a named tmux session
+`terrariad` is a simple script to daemonize the terraria server.
+It handles starting, stopping, and updating the server. `terrariad` spawns a named tmux session.

 ## usage
 ```